-In our Audit Plan, we identified a number of key areas of focus for our audit of the financial report of Worthing Borough Council.
+In our Audit Plan, we identified a number of key areas of focus for our audit of the financial report of Adur District Council.
 This report sets out our observations and status in relation to these areas, including our views on areas which might be conservative and areas where there is potential risk and exposure.
 Our consideration of these matters and others identified during the period is summarised within the "Areas of Audit Focus" section of this report.

 Fraud Risk Findings & Conclusions Misstatements due to fraud or error (management override) We have not identified any evidence that management has overridden controls in order to prepare fraudulent financial statement balances or postings within the financial statements.
-Risk of fraud in revenue and expenditure recognition, through inappropriate capitalisation of We have not identified any evidence of manipulation of expenditure through incorrect capitalisation of revenue expenditure within the Revenue Expenditure Funded from Capital Under Statute balance. revenue expenditure We have concluded our work on the testing of additions made to Property, Plant and Equipment during the year and have not identified any evidence of manipulation through incorrect capitalisation of revenue expenditure within the Property, Plant and Equipment additions balance.
+Risk of fraud in revenue and expenditure recognition, through inappropriate capitalisation of revenue expenditure We have not identified any evidence of manipulation of expenditure through incorrect capitalisation of revenue expenditure within the Revenue Expenditure Funded from Capital Under Statute balance.
+We have concluded our work on the testing of additions made to Property, Plant and Equipment during the year and have not identified any evidence of manipulation through incorrect capitalisation of revenue expenditure within the Property, Plant and Equipment additions balance.

-Significant Risk Findings & Conclusions Valuation of Land and Buildings in Property, Plant & Equipment (PPE) under Existing Use Value or Fair Value and Assets Held For Sale under Fair Value In order to prepare the financial statements, the Council used the valuation of surplus assets from 2020/21 in 2021/22, as the 2021/22 balances were not available.
+Significant Risk Findings & Conclusions Valuation of Land and Buildings in Property, Plant & Equipment (PPE) under Existing Use Value (EUV) or Fair Value (FV) and Assets Held For Sale (AHFS) under Fair Value (FV) We employed the use of our own expert to support the work in relation to the valuation of land, buildings and assets held-for-sale valued on an EUV of FV basis.
+Our expert reviewed the valuation of 6 properties, and ultimately found all 6 to be within the expected range.
+The local audit team tested a further 7 assets back to supporting information.
+We did not identify any misstatements from these procedures.
+In order to prepare the financial statements, the Council used the valuation of surplus assets from 2020/21 in 2021/22, as the 2021/22 balances were not available.
 The updated valuation has now been obtained and the financial statements updated to reflect the valuation report.
-Surplus assets increased in value by £739k.
-We identified two uncorrected misstatements in this area: A judgmental overstatement difference relating to the yield used in the calculation of the valuation of the Interface House investment property, totaling £374k.
-A judgmental aggregate understatement difference relating to the fair value movement in valuation across a small number of the Councils operational properties totaling £654k.
-Valuation of Investment Properties under Fair Value In order to prepare the financial statements, the Council used the valuation of investment properties from 2020/21 in 2021/22, as the 2021/22 balances were not available.
+Surplus assets increased in value by £829k.
+We identified a judgmental difference in the valuation of community centres of £204k.
+Valuation of Investment Properties (IP) under Fair Value (FV) In order to prepare the financial statements, the Council used the valuation of investment properties from 2020/21 in 2021/22, as the 2021/22 balances were not available.
 The updated valuation has now been obtained and the financial statements updated to reflect the valuation report.
-This reduced the value of these investment properties by £587k.
-We requested EY Real Estate to review the valuation of 5 investment properties held under fair value.
-Their report challenged the valuation of those assets tested and resulted in the revised valuation of one asset, and the valuation for Interface House was considered to be outside the expected range by £374k.
-We also identified a judgmental aggregate understatement difference relating to the fair value movement in valuation across a small number of the Councils investment properties totaling £433k.
+This reduced the value of these investment properties by £1.61m.
+Our detailed testing did not identify any evidence of material misstatement arising from the valuation of Investment Properties under Fair Value.
+A judgmental aggregate overstatement difference relating to the fair value movement in valuation across a small number of the Councils investment properties totaling £294k.